 In secondary schools, face coverings should be worn in communal areas and in corridors.

 New government guidance also recommends that pupils and staff in secondary schools should wear face coverings in classrooms and during activities (excluding PE) unless social distancing can be maintained.
-This will be reviewed at Easter.
+This will continue until 17 May.

 Primary school pupils do not have to wear face coverings in school.